pascme05/PyEVPowerKit/README.md

 # Limitations
 Since the toolkit is still under development there are several things that need to be improved, are not yet implemented or lack verification.
 In the following a list of known issues and limitations is provided:
-- The numerical MTPA and MTPV solver for the IMPSM is corrupted
 - SSM and ASM machine types are not yet implemented
+- The model is only defined for positive velocities, i.e. v>0

 # Architecture
 The presented architecture includes a physical vehicle simulation considering all forces acting on the vehicle.
 In detail,